Measurement of cosmogenic $^9$Li and $^8$He production rates at RENO: Events selection

 \subsection{Background}

 There are correlated and uncorrelated backgrounds between the prompt and delayed candidates.
 The correlated background comes from reactor electron antineutrinos and fast neutrons.
 The reactor antineutrino IBD events cannot be discriminated against the \LiS and \HeS $\beta$-n emitters because of their identical prompt and delayed signals.
-However, the IBD prompt spectrum is rapidly depleted above 8\,MeV while the \Li\,(\He) $\beta$-spectrum extends up to 14\,(11)\,MeV.
+However, the IBD prompt spectrum is rapidly depleted above 8\,MeV while the \Li\,(\He) $\beta$ spectrum extends up to 14\,(11)\,MeV.
 The fast neutrons are produced by cosmic muons traversing the detector and the surrounding rock.
 An energetic neutron entering the ID interacts in the LS to produce a recoil proton before being captured.
-The recoil proton generates scintillation light mimicking a prompt-like event.
-The uncorrelated background is due to random association between the prompt and delayed-like candidates, also called by ``accidental background''.
-The accidental prompt-like events come mostly from ambient $\gamma$-rays with energies less than $\sim3$\,MeV.
+The recoil proton generates scintillation light mimicking a promptlike event.
+The uncorrelated background is due to random association between the prompt and delayedlike candidates, also called ``accidental background''.
+The accidental promptlike events come mostly from ambient $\gamma$ rays with energies less than $\sim3$\,MeV.
 A detailed description of IBD backgrounds is given in Ref.\,\cite{RENO:2016ujo}.

 In contrast to the IBD sample of Ref.\,\cite{RENO:2016ujo}, this analysis requires minimum muon veto criteria to collect the $\beta$-n emitters from cosmogenic \LiS and \He.
-Therefore, either prompt-like or delayed-like events can come from $\beta$-decays of various cosmogenic radioisotopes including $\rm ^{12}B$ with the highest production rate.
-Such a delayed event may be accidentally paired with an ambient $\gamma$-ray as a prompt event to form an uncorrelated background.
-A high-energy muon occasionally produces multiple $\rm ^{12}B$’s or a $\rm ^{12}B$ plus a longer-lived isotope\,($\rm X$), such as $\rm ^{9}C$, $\rm ^{8}Li$ and $\rm ^{8}B$, to mimic a $\beta$-n pair from the \LiS or \HeS decays.
-The background is named as ``$\rm ^{12}B$-$\rm ^{12}B/X$ background''.
+Therefore, either promptlike or delayedlike events can come from $\beta$ decays of various cosmogenic radioisotopes including $\rm ^{12}B$ with the highest production rate.
+Such a delayed event may be accidentally paired with an ambient $\gamma$ ray as a prompt event to form an uncorrelated background.
+A high-energy muon occasionally produces multiple $\rm ^{12}B$'s or a $\rm ^{12}B$ plus a longer-lived isotope\,($\rm X$), such as $\rm ^{9}C$, $\rm ^{8}Li$ and $\rm ^{8}B$, to mimic a $\beta$-n pair from the \LiS or \HeS decays.
+The background is called ``$\rm ^{12}B$-$\rm ^{12}B/X$ background.''